k2view-academy/K2View-Academy/articles/19_Broadway/actors/07_masking_and_sequence_actors.md

 * **formatter** - this optional input argument has been added in Fabric 8.0 as a way to support a [format preserving masking](/articles/26_fabric_security/06_data_masking.md#format-preserving-masking).
 This parameter can be set with either a formatter flow or an Actor in order to **preserve the original format in the masked value** and to set the same masked values to all fields that have the same normalized (’naked‘) value, although they have a different format.
 Fabric offers a [SimpleMaskingFormat ] Actor, but the implementor can define a custom flow or an Actor to format the masked value based on the original format.

-* **category** - this input argument has been added by Fabric 6.5.3 and it indicates *when* the masking Actor needs to generate a new value, e.g., in case of masking sensitive data or replacing the ID (sequence).
+* **category** - this input argument has been added by Fabric 6.5.3 and it indicates *when* a masking Actor needs to generate a new value, e.g., in case of masking sensitive data or replacing the ID (sequence).
 The following values can be set in the category input argument:

   - **enable_sequences**, which generates a new ID value
   - **enable_masking**, which masks sensitive data